tfari/ytsm/README.md

 `python ytsm.py tui`

 The TUI is implemented in urwid, which means it is not available for Windows.
-It provides two main ways of browsing the data, by Channel, and by Videos, each providing their own set of filters and search functions to better find what you want.
+It provides two main ways of browsing the
+data: by Channel and by Videos, each providing their own set of filters and search functions.

 You can configure the colors and command keys via the settings.json file.
 ![](https://github.com/tfari/ytsm/blob/main/images/tui-help.png)